 So, what makes a good web design?
 Below we explore 8 effective web design principles that will make your website aesthetically pleasing, easy to read and use, engaging and effective.

-1 Begin with purpose
+1 Begin with purpose driven design

 A website design isn’t something that should be made up as you go.
 Winging it isn’t a design strategy.
 Starting with a dedicated purpose gives you a clear plan of how to approach the project as well as a guide for the design and content creation.
 If you don’t have a specific goal in mind, you won’t know what to prioritize.

 In order to determine the site’s purpose/goal, start with your target audience – who are they, what are their pain points and how will your site provide a solution to the problem?
 Knowing these will help you find the right direction for your site.

 When you’re designing a website, you want to eliminate as many question marks for the website visitors as possible.
 The web page you’re creating should be obvious and self-explanatory.
 An over-designed website may lead to distracting visitors from the main purpose of your website.

 It’s Hick’s Law – “the time it takes to make a decision increases with the number and complexity of choices”.
 In other words, the more options a user has on your site, the more difficult it is to use.
 It’s your job to eliminate those choices and focus on limiting distracting options throughout the design process for a good user experience.